USEPA/BMDS/docs/source/installation.md

 There are two decisions you'll need to make when creating a virtual environment:

 1. The location of the environment on your computer.
-You will want to put this environment in a place you in your home folder, but ideally a location that is not set up with cloud syncing software such as OneDrive.
-In the example below, we make a new `dev` folder in your home directory, but you use other locations.
+You will want to put this environment in your home folder, but ideally not in folders managed by cloud-syncing software such as OneDrive or Dropbox.
+Environments create many small files that do not need to be backed up, and backing up will hinder the performance of your cloud sync application and may slow down your computer.
+In the example below, we make a new `dev` folder in your home directory, but you can use other locations.
 2. The environment name.
 You can use any name for the environment; in the example below we use the name `bmds-desktop`.
-If you plan on installing multiple versions of BMDS Desktop simultaneously, you may want to add the version to the name, for example, `bmds-desktop-24-1`.
-You cannot rename an environment after you create it (but you can delete or make another one).
+However, if you plan on installing multiple versions of BMDS Desktop simultaneously, you may want to add the version to the name, for example, `bmds-desktop-24-1`.
+You cannot rename an environment after you create it (but you can delete or create another one)

 An example setup is below: